cucumber/cucumber-ruby/CONTRIBUTING.md

 Last but not least, there is also a repository for [cucumber-rails], the gem that brings Cucumber to Rails 5.x and 6.x.

-In any case, if your are not sure, the best places to open an issue are the current repository - `cucumber-ruby` - and the mono-repo at [cucumber/common].
+In any case, if your are not sure, best places to open an issue are the current repository - `cucumber-ruby` - and the mono-repo at [cucumber/common].

 ### Look for existing issues and pull requests